nph1508/Analyzing_Sales_and_Customer_Behavior_in_Ecommerc_SQL_BigQuery/README.md

     'week' as time_type,
     format_date('%y%w', date(parse_date('%y%m%d', date))) as time,
     trafficsource.source as source,
-    sum(product.productrevenue) / 1000000 as revenue
+    sum(product.productRevenue) / 1000000 as revenue
 from `bigquery-public-data.google_analytics_sample.ga_sessions_201706*`,
 unnest(hits) as hit,
 unnest(hit.product) as product
-where product.productrevenue is not null group by time, source
+where product.productRevenue is not null group by time, source

 order by time_type, revenue desc;